| |

 How to Make Lavender Simple Syrup

-To make lavender syrup, you’ll start by stirring together culinary-grade dried lavender flowers and water and warming these in a saucepan.
-Then you’ll stir in the granulated sugar and allow it to dissolve, simmer the mixture for 10 minutes, and steep for about an hour.
-After steeping, simply pass the infused syrup through a strainer to remove the flowers.
+To make lavender syrup, start by warming culinary-grade dried lavender flowers and water in a saucepan.
+Then, stir in granulated sugar and allow it to dissolve; simmer for 10 minutes; and steep for one hour.
+After steeping, pass the infused syrup through a fine mesh strainer to remove the flowers.

 Uses for Homemade Lavender Syrup